dinhomathias/Amc/Examples.md

 * [AlarmBot](https://github.com/guysoft/AlarmBot) — This bot uses [crontab](https://en.wikipedia.org/wiki/Cron) to schedule audio alarms.
 The alarm command can be edited to schedule any kind of cron job for an IOT device. [ᴛʀʏ ɪᴛ ᴏᴜᴛ](https://t.me/alarmbot)
 * [AmbroBot](https://github.com/Ambro17/AmbroBot) — This bot can search series or movies by name and lets you download them, it can also list latest yts movies, lets you set reminders, solve linear equations and a few other neat things [ᴛʀʏ ɪᴛ ᴏᴜᴛ](https://t.me/CuervoBot)
-* [Bitcoin Cash Explorer Bot](https://github.com/domestic2citsemod/bitcoincash-explorer-bot) - With this bot you can explore the bitcoincash blockchain in easy way on telegram.
-[Try it on telegram!](https://t.me/BitcoinCashExplorer_bot)
 * [BlackJackBot](https://github.com/d-Rickyy-b/Python-BlackJackBot) for a nice round of BlackJack - alone or in a group. [ᴛʀʏ ɪᴛ ᴏᴜᴛ](https://t.me/blackjackbot)
 * [@boobsbot_bot](https://github.com/ouhettur/boobsbot) - Bot for viewing, loading pictures and animations with the rating system.
 Used inline commands, inline keyboards, keyboards, сonversationHandler, SQLAlchemy and etc. [ᴛʀʏ ɪᴛ ᴏᴜᴛ](https://t.me/boobsbot_bot)
 * [BotAgainstHumanity](https://gitlab.com/OctoNezd/bot_against_humanity) - a clone of "Cards Against Humanity" for telegram [ᴛʀʏ ɪᴛ ᴏᴜᴛ](https://t.me/humanity_against_bot)